JZims/100-days-of-code/log.md

 ### Days 6 and 7: Mar 1/2, 2021

 JS - Basic functions.
 Passing arguments with Functions.
 Loops.
 Pretty much every basic JS feature outside of data structures, which is tomorrow's assignment.

+### Days 8, 9, and 10: Mar 3/4/5, 2021
+JS - Loops, Arrays and Objects.
+Hanging around these for a while to let them really sink in.
+Lots of practice problems and confused-looking REPLs.